Atoa CLI

 The Atoa CLI is a command-line tool for interacting with the Atoa payment API from your terminal.
 Create payments, manage customers, test webhooks, and inspect transactions — without leaving the shell, and without writing a script.

-It’s the same toolbox the dashboard uses, scriptable for CI/CD, automated test pipelines, support workflows, and one-off operations.
+It’s scriptable for CI/CD, automated test pipelines, support workflows, and one-off operations.

 Source code: github.com